thebitmonk/send_post_api/docs/AccounttemplateApi.md

 var templateid = 789; // Number | The id of the template you want to update

-var body = new SendPostApi.ModelsTemplate(); // ModelsTemplate | The template content
+var body = new SendPostApi.ModelsAccountTemplate(); // ModelsAccountTemplate | The template content

 var callback = function(error, data, response) {